jn-programutveckling/project-model/stages/3-release.md

    5. Update the change-log with links to the new version and version history.
 See the [change-log template](../templates/tpl-CHANGELOG.md) for more information.
    6. Merge the *release* branch with the `master` branch, as well as with `develop`.
    7. Create a new git tag with the version number and a new GitHub release.
 In the release comment, copy the appropriate change-log notes.
+   8. If the release is v1.0.0, decide whether to make the repository public or let it remain private.
 2. Whenever a new release has been published on GitHub…
    1. Write a blog post about it on my website.
    2. If the new version signifies a big change, record a video where I show those changes to YouTube.